The following tasks ought to be completed by every GSR in our Intergroup on becoming a GSR.

 Please complete this process periodically to ensure that the information remains up-to-date.

 Please complete all the fields that you have information for.
-This information will replace that already held.

 Click here to submit a Twelve Step List. (opens in new window)